Neck Region: Doublestops In One Position: “Cossmann” Exercises

 Here below is an example of the rhythms that we can apply to all these different combinations:

 For each of these six finger combinations there are eight possible variants, according to the order in which we place the fingers.
-In the above example we can see two of those variants.
+In the above example, we can see two of those variants.
 This gives us a total of 48 exercises which can seem intimidating, but if we work through them slowly and gradually, they are extremely useful.
 And each variant takes less than 30 seconds to play, so even if we played them all, one after another, it would only take 24 minutes (but would probably give us a lifelong tendinitis!).
+The 8 variants within each finger combination all fit on one page so we end up with six pages of very concentrated exercises.

-To avoid injury we must be careful however not to overdo them – these are intense, strenuous exercises.
+These are intense, strenuous exercises and to avoid injury we must be careful not to overdo them.
 This is strong medicine, to be taken only in small doses, and we should be aware that some of them are so awkward as to be almost if not totally impossible and probably not worth battling with (see Excs 6).
 Some combinations sound very ugly and are also not worth bothering with so the above table is given for the sake of completeness and not because we need to religiously practice every combination.

 As a general rule, we can always keep the lower fingers in contact with the string.
 The lower fingers are played simply by removing the higher finger.
 They don’t need to be articulated but they needn’t be pressed down hard into the string when not in use either.
 They should be as relaxed as possible and just gently touching the string when the higher finger is playing.